4.1 Properties of Root Functions and Their Graphs

 .

-Step 1: add to each of the
+Step 1: add

 -coordinates of each of the points on the graph of